-- It's quite likely that the majority of the class will sing the lyrics for the chorus when you point to that bit. - Stop the song once that happens, and explicitly highlight what just happened - You defined the chorus - You called the chorus - They sang the chorus - Ask the class why they suppose you only wrote the chorus once at the top of the paper instead of writing it over and over in each place where it is supposed to be sung. - What are other benefits of only writing the chorus once when you sing it many times?
+- Ask the class why they suppose you only wrote the chorus once at the top of the paper instead of writing it over and over in each place where it is supposed to be sung. - o What are other benefits of only writing the chorus once when you sing it many times?

 Now, imagine that this song is a computer program.
 Defining a title (like "chorus") for a little piece of code that you use over and over again is called creating a function.

-This is helpful to computer scientists for the some of the same reasons that it is helpful to songwriters.
+This is helpful to computer scientists for some of the same reasons that it is helpful to songwriters.

-- It saves time not having to write all the code over and over in the program - · If you make a mistake, you only have to change it one place - .
-The program feels less complicated with the repeating pieces defined just once at the top chorus(parameter1, parameter2)
+- It saves time not having to write all the code over and over in the program. - If you make a mistake, you only have to change it one place. - The program feels less complicated with the repeating pieces defined just once at the top.